FilterVCF

 - minpos=

-- Ignore variants not overlapping this range.
-Coordinate-based filtering using the SamFilter system.
+- Ignore variants that do not overlap this minimum position.
+Coordinate-based filtering via the SamFilter system.

 - maxpos=

-- Ignore variants not overlapping this range.
-Works together with minpos to define a coordinate window.
+- Ignore variants that do not overlap this maximum position.
+Works together with minpos= to define a coordinate window.

 - contigs=

 - Comma-delimited list of contig names to include.
-These should have no spaces, or underscores instead of spaces.
-Uses ScafMap for coordinate resolution.
+Names should have no spaces; use underscores instead.

 - invert=f

 - Invert position filters.
-When true, keeps variants outside the specified position range instead of inside.
+When true, keeps variants outside the specified coordinate range or contig list instead of inside.
 Default: false.

 Type-filtering parameters